Low Carb Homemade Sausage Rolls

 - Combine the mince filling ingredients and divide into 2 portions.
 Set aside while you make the pastry.

 - For the pastry, zap the cheeses in the microwave until melted and runny.
 This generally takes between 1-2 minutes.
+Zap for 1 minute then check it every 15 seconds.
 Stir in almond meal, salt and pepper until combined.
 Add the eggs and mix until the dough comes together.

 - Divide the dough into 2 portions.
 Roll each portion out between 2 sheets of quality baking paper to approx 30 cm/12 “ wide x 15cm/6 “ deep.
 Trim the edges of the rolled out pastry for clean edges and do some patching if need be to square the pastry shape off.
 Once again microwave for a few seconds to make more pliable if required.